 Located on the main floor of Buntrock Commons, the St. Olaf Bookstore sells textbooks, general reading and reference books, office and school supplies, St. Olaf clothing and accessories, Scandinavian gifts, insignia items, health and beauty aids, food and beverages, and recorded music.

-Personal and psychological counseling is available through the Student Counseling Center.
+Personal counseling is available through the Student Counseling Center.

 Services are available to all students on a confidential, no-fee basis.